tinel-c/ing-csv-to-ynab-csv/README.md

 # Converter from ING csv (homebank.ro) format to YNAB csv format

-# How to use
+## How to use

+Before use:
+* open ing_convert_to_ynab.py with your favorite editor and edit your usual store and categories.
-1. Install python on your PC.
+* Install python on your PC.

+Follow the steps each time you want to import

-2. Export transactions to a csv file
+1. Export transactions to a csv file from homebank.ro (-filename-.csv)
-3. Execute the py script in the same folder with the csv file export
+2. Place the py script in the same folder
+3. Execute the py script to output ynab_-filename-.csv
-4. Import the ynab_<name>.csv file to YNAB 4
+4. Import the ynab_-filename-.csv file to YNAB 4 with csv import option (ctrl+i)

 ## ING csv format
 ```